 - Automate your credit card payment processing.
 With a payment gateway connected to your booking engine, credit cards are validated automatically and deposits are processed quickly, reducing input errors, delayed payments, and chargebacks.

-What features should you look for in a hotel reservation system?
+What key features should you look for in a reservation management system?

 There are lots of options when it comes to choosing a hotel reservation system.
 To find the best solution for your hotel operations, look for the following key features: